bmodi/js-games/README.md

 A few games for learning Javascript with.

-Install node, run "npm install" to install dependency modules then run:
+Install node (see https://nodejs.org/), run "npm install" to install dependency modules then run:

   PORT=8080 node index.js